-The Hawkhurst Gang was a formidable and notorious smuggling gang that operated from 1735 to 1749 in southeast England from Dorset to Kent.
-However, the gang most favored Kent or their smuggling activities because of its “geographical position, its local features, [and] its variety of coast.”
+The Hawkhurst smuggling gang was a formidable and notorious smuggling gang that operated from 1735 to 1749 in southeast England from Dorset to Kent.
+However, the gang mostly favored Kent for their smuggling activities because of its “geographical position, its local features, [and] its variety of coast.”

-The Hawkhurst Gang consisted of as many as 500 men at times, many of who carried either a pistol or blunderbuss.
+The Hawkhurst smuggling gang consisted of as many as 500 men at times with many carrying either a pistol or blunderbuss.
 They acquired their name from the village of Hawkhurst in Kent, although one gang member claimed they “were called the ‘East Country people’ and were fetched to help … break the Custom House.”

 The gang’s success relied on their ability to dominate through terror.
 The terror did not just apply to their victims.
 Gang members were also sometimes subject to brutality.
 To demonstrate their brutality, when one of their own gang members was suspected of provided information against them, he was “literally flogged to death.”
 Additionally, references to the Hawkhurst Gang often included such descriptions as “unredeemed brutes.”

 To ensure success, the Goudhurst citizens also formed “The Goudhurst Band of Militia.”
-The militia was lead by an army man named William Sturt, who had recently received his discharge from a regiment of foot and, had by chance, also been the person who induced the Goudhurst citizens to fight back.
+It was led by an army man named William Sturt, who had recently received his discharge from a regiment of foot and, had by chance, also been the person who induced the Goudhurst citizens to fight back.

 When the smugglers learned of Goudhurst’s militia, they decided to test their mettle.
 The leader of the gang gave notice to the townsmen that he and his gang would attack on 21 April 1747 “by force of arms, take possession of the town, murder its inhabitants, and after plundering would reduce it to ashes.”